iris-hep/iris-hep.github.io/_codas-hep-students/2023/nhvaughan.md

     - /assets/images/codas-hep/logos/OregonState_logo.png
 ---

+## My research:
-### My research: Working on neutrino interactions in MINERvA and computing stuff in DUNE.
+Working on neutrino interactions in MINERvA and computing stuff in DUNE.

+## My expertise is:
+TO-EDIT

+## A problem I'm grappling with:
+TO-EDIT

+## I've got my eyes on:
+TO-EDIT

+## I want to know more about:
+TO-EDIT